 The fabric used for the cafe curtains really influences the feel of the room.
 Light to medium weight fabrics are best suited for this style of window treatment.
 From colourful solid sheeting to intricate lace, to cotton tea towels, to gingham plaid, to country eyelet or to the lightest of batiste all work great.

-In the world of window treatment, Window Jabots can also be called Cascades are a decorative narrow side-panel which is either a tailored, pleated or ruffled arrangement of lace or cloth.
+In the world of window treatment, window jabots can also be called cascades.
+They are decorative, narrow side-panels which are either tailored, pleated or ruffled arrangements of lace or cloth.
 (Of old 'the jabot' was the frill or ruffle attached to the neck of a man's shirt or a woman's blouse) The drapery jabot is mainly used to finish off the sides of drapes or valances.
 There are numerous styles of jabots and commonly coupled with valance inserts or placed beneath a festoon.

 A Bishop sleeve curtain is an elegantly pouffed side drapery panel that in most cases is allowed to puddle on the floor.
 One or two 'pouff'/s can easily be added to either a long swag or to a finished drapery panel.
 Depending on the height of the ceiling and the dramatics wanted, two pouffs can add that mighty look.
 The bishop sleeve drape looks really elegant on a floor to ceiling window especially if the room has 9-10'/108-120cm high ceilings.
 As an average an extra 18-20"/45-50cm needs to be added to the length of the drape to achieve that nice full rounded look of the bishop sleeve and another 18-20"/45-50cm for the puddling on the floor.